Norinchukin Bank The Has $2.62 Million Stake in The Kroger Co. (NYSE:KR)

-Norinchukin Bank The reduced its position in The Kroger Co.
-(NYSE:KR – Get Rating) by 1.1% in the 4th quarter, according to its most recent filing with the SEC.
-The firm owned 57,915 shares of the company’s stock after selling 641 shares during the period.
-Norinchukin Bank The’s holdings in Kroger were worth $2,621,000 at the end of the most recent reporting period.
+Norinchukin Bank The trimmed its holdings in shares of The Kroger Co.
+(NYSE:KR – Get Rating) by 1.1% in the fourth quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 57,915 shares of the company’s stock after selling 641 shares during the period.
+Norinchukin Bank The’s holdings in Kroger were worth $2,621,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-Kozak & Associates Inc. acquired a new stake in shares of Kroger in the 3rd quarter valued at $25,000.
-Andrew Hill Investment Advisors Inc. acquired a new stake in shares of Kroger in the 4th quarter valued at $26,000.
-Disciplined Investments LLC acquired a new stake in shares of Kroger during the fourth quarter worth $30,000.
-Northwest Investment Counselors LLC acquired a new stake in shares of Kroger during the fourth quarter worth $32,000.
-Finally, D Orazio & Associates Inc. acquired a new stake in shares of Kroger during the third quarter worth $35,000.
-81.52% of the stock is owned by institutional investors.
+A number of other hedge funds have also added to or reduced their stakes in KR.
+Capital World Investors increased its holdings in Kroger by 22.5% during the 3rd quarter.
+Capital World Investors now owns 12,554,295 shares of the company’s stock valued at $507,570,000 after purchasing an additional 2,305,780 shares in the last quarter.
+Allspring Global Investments Holdings LLC acquired a new stake in Kroger during the 4th quarter valued at $76,540,000.
+American Century Companies Inc. increased its holdings in Kroger by 700.8% during the 3rd quarter.
+American Century Companies Inc. now owns 1,537,861 shares of the company’s stock valued at $62,175,000 after purchasing an additional 1,345,814 shares in the last quarter.
+Renaissance Technologies LLC increased its stake in shares of Kroger by 4.7% in the 3rd quarter.
+Renaissance Technologies LLC now owns 18,571,771 shares of the company’s stock valued at $750,857,000 after buying an additional 840,200 shares during the period.
+Finally, Junto Capital Management LP acquired a new stake in shares of Kroger in the 3rd quarter valued at $32,562,000.
+81.52% of the stock is owned by hedge funds and other institutional investors.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 1st.
-Stockholders of record on Friday, May 13th will be given a $0.21 dividend.
-This represents a $0.84 annualized dividend and a dividend yield of 1.57%.
-The ex-dividend date of this dividend is Thursday, May 12th.
-Kroger’s payout ratio is 38.53%.

-KR has been the subject of a number of analyst reports.
-Credit Suisse Group lifted their price objective on Kroger from $47.00 to $57.00 and gave the stock a “neutral” rating in a research note on Friday, March 4th.
-BNP Paribas raised Kroger from an “underperform” rating to a “neutral” rating and set a $60.00 price objective for the company in a research note on Friday, April 22nd.
-Evercore ISI lifted their price objective on Kroger from $49.00 to $50.00 and gave the stock an “inline” rating in a research note on Tuesday, March 1st.
-Deutsche Bank Aktiengesellschaft lifted their target price on Kroger from $43.00 to $49.00 and gave the stock a “hold” rating in a report on Monday, March 7th.
-Finally, Zacks Investment Research upgraded Kroger from a “hold” rating to a “strong-buy” rating and set a $64.00 target price on the stock in a report on Wednesday, March 9th.
-Five research analysts have rated the stock with a sell rating, seven have given a hold rating, four have assigned a buy rating and two have given a strong buy rating to the company.
-According to data from MarketBeat.com, the stock has an average rating of “Hold” and an average price target of $50.95.

-In related news, VP Todd A. Foley sold 7,000 shares of the business’s stock in a transaction that occurred on Monday, March 7th.
-The stock was sold at an average price of $61.16, for a total value of $428,120.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, SVP Mark C. Tuffin sold 77,544 shares of the business’s stock in a transaction that occurred on Monday, March 7th.
-The shares were sold at an average price of $61.84, for a total value of $4,795,320.96.
+In other news, VP Todd A. Foley sold 4,200 shares of the company’s stock in a transaction that occurred on Monday, March 14th.
+The stock was sold at an average price of $55.05, for a total value of $231,210.00.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, VP Todd A. Foley sold 7,000 shares of the company’s stock in a transaction that occurred on Monday, March 7th.
+The shares were sold at an average price of $61.16, for a total value of $428,120.00.
 The disclosure for this sale can be found here.
-Insiders sold 432,968 shares of company stock worth $24,877,771 in the last ninety days.
-1.35% of the stock is owned by company insiders.
+In the last three months, insiders have sold 432,968 shares of company stock worth $24,877,771.
+Company insiders own 1.35% of the company’s stock.

+Kroger (NYSE:KR – Get Rating) last released its earnings results on Thursday, March 3rd.
+The company reported $0.91 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.74 by $0.17.
+The business had revenue of $33.05 billion for the quarter, compared to the consensus estimate of $32.66 billion.
+Kroger had a return on equity of 29.97% and a net margin of 1.20%.
+Kroger’s quarterly revenue was up 7.5% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $0.81 earnings per share.
+As a group, equities analysts predict that The Kroger Co. will post 3.83 earnings per share for the current fiscal year.

+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, June 1st.
+Shareholders of record on Friday, May 13th will be given a dividend of $0.21 per share.
+This represents a $0.84 dividend on an annualized basis and a yield of 1.57%.
+The ex-dividend date is Thursday, May 12th.
+Kroger’s dividend payout ratio (DPR) is presently 38.53%.

+Several equities research analysts have recently commented on KR shares.
+BMO Capital Markets lifted their target price on Kroger from $41.00 to $57.00 and gave the company a “market perform” rating in a research note on Friday, March 4th.
+Wells Fargo & Company cut Kroger from an “equal weight” rating to an “underweight” rating and set a $42.00 target price for the company. in a research note on Tuesday, January 25th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Kroger from $43.00 to $49.00 and gave the stock a “hold” rating in a research note on Monday, March 7th.
+Zacks Investment Research raised Kroger from a “hold” rating to a “strong-buy” rating and set a $64.00 price objective for the company in a research note on Wednesday, March 9th.
+Finally, JPMorgan Chase & Co. lifted their price objective on Kroger from $44.00 to $45.00 in a research note on Friday, February 25th.
+Five investment analysts have rated the stock with a sell rating, seven have issued a hold rating, four have issued a buy rating and two have assigned a strong buy rating to the stock.
+According to MarketBeat, Kroger has an average rating of “Hold” and a consensus price target of $50.95.

 The Kroger Co operates as a retailer in the United States.
 The company operates combination food and drug stores, multi-department stores, marketplace stores, and price impact warehouses.
 Its combination food and drug stores offer natural food and organic sections, pharmacies, general merchandise, pet centers, fresh seafood, and organic produce; and multi-department stores provide apparel, home fashion and furnishings, outdoor living, electronics, automotive products, and toys.